-Prerequisite: NUTR 1102 or 1103 or permission of the instructor
+Prerequisite: NUTR 1102 or 1103 or

 A study of the current commercial food processing systems and their impact on the nutrient composition of food.
 Topics will include thermal processing, concentration, cold temperature applications, irradiation and packaging.

 Research Methods in Nutrition and Dietetics